owusumarfo/owusumarfo/README.md

 - 👋 Hi, I’m @owusumarfo
 - 👀 I’m interested in design/boostrap/php/vue/laravel/wordpress
-- 🌱 I’m currently learning advanced topics on vue
+- 🌱 I’m currently learning advanced topics on vue and custom wordpress development
 - 💞️ I’m looking to collaborate on all projects
 - 📫 How to reach me nanaowusumarfo@gmail.com